freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/foundational-c-sharp-with-microsoft-certification-exam/foundational-c-sharp-with-microsoft-certification-exam.md

 - You must complete the entire exam in one session.
 - Exiting the exam at any point before you are finished, will result in the loss of your progress.
-- The exam will comprise of multiple-choice questions.
+- The exam consists of multiple-choice questions.
 - There is no time limit, but your total time taken will be recorded.
 - Complete the exam and answer a sufficent number of question correctly to qualify to claim your certification.